aiai97/random_notes/README.md

 I feel regretful because when I was bad in programming,I can amend my knowledge network again and again while I cannot amend someone's broken heart.
 I do learn a profound lesson that is,emmmm,bf or husband is much much more important than learning coding although I keep coding every day.
+I read some notes and people say that I need to show my initiative to be independent.